-Juniors and Seniors from all majors on the Bloomington campus and SPEA majors at other IU campuses are eligible to apply.
+Select Sophomores, Juniors and Seniors from all majors on the Bloomington campus and SPEA majors at other IU campuses are eligible to apply.
 This program consists of two senior-level seminars (each worth 3 credit hours) and an internship (worth 6 credit hours).
 Students complete internships by working four days per week in an assigned congressional or senate office, trade association, or federal agency, or in a health, environmental, or nonprofit organization.

-Interested students should visit the WLP website at www.iuindc.indiana.edu for more information and to apply.
+Interested students should visit the SPEA website at https://spea.indiana.edu/student-experience/enrichment-opportunities/wlp/index.html for more information and to apply or e-mail at wlp@indiana.edu.